Underlying mechanisms of reactive oxygen species and oxidative stress photoinduced by graphene and its surface-functionalized derivatives†

 Graphene can be modified by different functional groups through various transformation processes in the environment.
-Toxicological activity of graphene is closely relevant to its ability of reactive oxygen species (ROS) production, which can be altered by the surface modification.
-Herein, unfunctionalized graphene (u-G), carboxylated graphene (G-COOH) and aminated graphene (G-NH2) were selected to determine their ability of photogenerating ROS in aqueous phase.
-Oxidative stress (ROS concentration and superoxide dismutase activity) in Daphnia magna under the simulated sunlight radiation induced by the materials were also investigated.
-Based on density functional theory (DFT) calculation, the photochemical pathways of ROS production were identified.
-G-COOH and G-NH2 produced singlet oxygen in aqueous phase by mediating energy transfer.
-G-COOH, G-NH2 and u-G generated superoxide anion and further produced hydroxyl radicals by inducing electron transfer.
-By comparing the biological redox potential and the lowest occupied molecular orbitals values (ELUMO) of the substances, u-G and G-COOH were identified to have the potential of inducing oxidative stress.
-The predictive result was validated by the significant increase of oxidative stress biomarkers in Daphnia magna.
-By coupling experimental observations with the theoretically predictions, the present results provide mechanistic insight to understand the photochemical activity and toxicity of graphene and its surface functionalized derivatives.
+The toxicological activity of graphene is closely related to its ability to produce reactive oxygen species (ROS), which can be altered by surface modification.
+Herein, unfunctionalized graphene (u-G), carboxylated graphene (G-COOH) and aminated graphene (G-NH2) were selected to determine their ability to photogenerate ROS in the aqueous phase.
+Oxidative stress (ROS concentration and superoxide dismutase activity) in Daphnia magna under simulated sunlight radiation induced by the materials was also investigated.
+Based on density functional theory (DFT) calculations, the photochemical pathways of ROS production were identified.
+G-COOH and G-NH2 produced singlet oxygen in the aqueous phase by mediating energy transfer.
+G-COOH, G-NH2 and u-G generated superoxide anions and further produced hydroxyl radicals by inducing electron transfer.
+By comparing the biological redox potential and the lowest occupied molecular orbital values (ELUMO) of the substances, u-G and G-COOH were identified to have the potential to induce oxidative stress.
+The predictive results were validated by the significant increase of oxidative stress biomarkers in Daphnia magna.
+By coupling experimental observations with the theoretical predictions, the results provide mechanistic insight into understanding the photochemical activity and toxicity of graphene and its surface-functionalized derivatives.